How to Standardize Project Documentation on SharePoint

 If our designer wants to find a document, all they need to do is search ‘design’ in the document library.

-Next, to eliminate mistakes arising from multiple versions of the same file, only one copy of each file will exist in the project site.
+Next, to prevent confusion from multiple versions of the same file, maintain a single, updated copy on the project site.

-Ask your team to download and work on the relevant file stored in the site instead of creating multiple versions of the same document with different dates or notes added to the title.
+Ask your team to download and work on the relevant file stored on the site instead of creating multiple versions of the same document with different dates or notes added to the title.

 Incorrect: